-The Trustees have put in place strategic objectives for Broadstone, as the Trustees' investment consultant, as required by the Occupational Pension Schemes (Governance and Registration) (Amendment) Regulations 2022, which were reviewed by the Trustees in December 2022.
+The Trustees have put in place strategic objectives for Broadstone, as the Trustees' investment consultant, as required by the Occupational Pension Schemes (Governance and Registration) (Amendment) Regulations 2022, which were last reviewed by the Trustees in December 2022.
 These objectives cover demonstration of adding value, delivery of specialist investment consultancy services, proactivity of investment consultancy advice, support with scheme management, compliance and service standards.

-Trustees' Policies
+Trustees' policies

-The table below sets out how, and the extent to which, the relevant policies in the Scheme's SIPs dated September 2020 and June 2023 (reflecting the investment strategy in force at the end of the year) have been followed:
+The table below sets out how, and the extent to which, the relevant policies in the Scheme's SIP dated June 2023 (reflecting the investment strategy in force during the year) have been followed:

 Requirement Policy Implementation of Policy Selection of Investments The Trustees may select investments from a wide range of asset classes from time to time, including, but not restricted to UK equities, overseas equities, government bonds, corporate bonds, commercial property and alternative asset classes, such as hedge funds, private equity and infrastructure.
-No deviation from this policy over the year to 31 March 2023.
+No deviation from this policy over the year to 31 March 2024.
 The investments selected will generally be traded on regulated markets and, where this is not the case, any such investments will be kept to a prudent level.
 The Trustees may invest in products that use derivatives where this is for the purpose of risk management or to improve the efficiency of the management of the Scheme's investments.
 The Trustees may hold insurance policies such as deferred or immediate annuities which provide income to the Scheme, matching part or all of the future liabilities due from it.
 The Trustees may hold a working cash balance for the purpose of meeting benefit payments due to members and the expenses of running the Scheme.
 Balance of Investments The Trustees will set a Target Asset Allocation from time to time, determined with the intention of meeting their investment objectives.
-No deviation from this policy over the year to 31 March 2023.
-The Target Asset Allocation will be set taking account of the characteristics of different asset classes available and will be reviewed in light of any changes to the Trustees' view of the Principal Employer's covenant, the nature of the Scheme's liabilities or relevant regulations governing pension scheme investment.

-Requirement Policy Implementation of Policy Delegation to Investment Managers The Trustees will delegate the day- to-day management of the Scheme's assets to a professional investment manager and will not be involved in the buying or selling of investments.
-No deviation from this policy over the year to 31 March 2023.
+No deviation from this policy The Target Asset Allocation will be set taking account of the characteristics of different asset classes available and will be reviewed in light of any changes to the Trustees' view of the Principal Employer's covenant, the nature of the Scheme's liabilities or relevant regulations governing pension scheme investment. over the year to 31 March 2024.
+Delegation to Investment Managers The Trustees will delegate the day-to-day management of the Scheme's assets to a professional investment manager and will not be involved in the buying or selling of investments.
+No deviation from this policy over the year to 31 March 2024.
 Realising Investments The Trustees make disinvestments from the Investment Manager with the assistance of their administrators and investment adviser as necessary, to meet the Scheme's cashflow requirements.
-No deviation from this policy over the year to 31 March 2023.
+No deviation from this policy over the year to 31 March 2024.
 Maintaining the Target Asset Allocation and Target Hedge The Trustees have responsibility for maintaining the overall balance of the asset allocation relative to the Target Asset Allocation and Target Hedging Ratios.
 The Trustees will monitor the asset allocation and hedging ratios on a regular basis with the assistance of their adviser, Broadstone, and will consider switching assets between funds should the asset allocation or hedging ratios move significantly away from the Target Asset Allocation or Target Hedging Ratios.
-No deviation from this policy over the year to 31 March 2023.
-However, the Scheme's target asset allocation and target hedging ratios against interest rate and inflation risks did change over the year.
-The revised targets are reflected in the June 2023 SIP.
-The level of hedging exposure was broadly in line with its target as at the year end.
+No deviation from this policy over the year to 31 March 2024.
+The asset allocation and level of hedging exposure were broadly in line with their targets as at the year end.